-'''

 .. code-block:: html

-'''

-<button shop-dialog-proceed ng-click="proceedWith('PURCHASE_NOW')" class="btn btnsuccess">Buy Now</button>
+<button shop-dialog-proceed ng-click="proceedWith('PURCHASE_NOW')" class="btn btn-success">Buy Now</button>

-Whenever the customer clicks onto that button, the function proceedWith ('PURCHASE_NOW') is invoked in the scope of the AngularJS controller, belonging to the given directive.
+Whenever the customer clicks onto that button, the function proceedWith('PURCHASE_NOW') is invoked in the scope of the AngularJS controller, belonging to the given directive.

 This function first uploads the current checkout forms to the server.
-There they are validated, and if everything is OK, an updated checkout context is send back to the client.
-See shop.views.checkout.CheckoutViewSet.upload() for details.
+There the form is validated, and if everything is OK, an updated checkout context is send back to the client.
+For implementation details, have a look at the endpoint at shop.views.checkout.CheckoutViewSet.upload().

 Next, the success handler of the previous submission looks at the given action.
-In proceedWith, we used the magic keyword PURCHASE_NOW, which starts a second submission to the server, requesting to begin with the purchase operation (See shop.views.checkout.CheckoutViewSet.purchase() for details.).
-This method determines he payment provider previously chosen by the customer.
+In proceedWith, we used the magic keyword PURCHASE_NOW, which starts a second submission to the server, requesting to begin with the purchase operation (see shop.views.checkout.CheckoutViewSet.purchase() for details.).
+This method determines the payment provider previously chosen by the customer.
 It then invokes the method get_payment_request() of that provider, which returns a Javascript expression.
 On the client, this returned Javascript expression is passed to the eval() function and executed; it then normally starts to submit the payment request, sending all credit card data to the given PSP.

 While processing the payment, PSPs usually need to communicate with the shop framework, in order to inform us about success or failure of the payment.
 To communicate with us, they may need a few endpoints.
-Each Payment provider may override the method get_urls() returning a list of urlpatterns, which then is used by the Django URL resolving engine.
+Each class inheriting from shop.shop.payment.providers.PaymentProvider may override the method get_urls() returning a list of urlpatterns, which then is used by the Django URL resolving engine.

 '''

+from shop.payment.providers import PaymentProvider

-class MyPSP (PaymentProvider):
+class MyPSP(PaymentProvider):

 namespace = 'my-psp-payment'

 def get_urls(self):

 urlpatterns = [

 url(r'^success$', self.success_view, name='success'),

 url(r'^failure$', self.failure_view, name='failure'),

-]
+1

 return urlpatterns

-def get_payment_request(self, cart, request): '''
+def get_payment_request(self, cart, request):

-'''

 js_expression = 'scope.charge().then(function(response) { $window.location.

-→href=response.data.thank_you_url; });'
+whref=response.data.thank_you_url; });'

 return js_expression

 @classmethod

 def success_view(cls, request):

 approve payment using request data returned by PSP

 cart = CartModel.objects.get_from_request(request)

 order = OrderModel.objects.create_from_cart(cart, request)

 order.populate_from_cart(cart, request)

 order.add_paypal_payment(payment.to_dict())

 order.save(with_notification=True)

 return HttpResponseRedirect(order.get_abolute_url())

 @classmethod

 def failure_view(cls, request):

 """Redirect onto an URL informing the customer about a failed payment"""

 cancel_url = Page.objects.public().get(reverse_id='cancel-payment').get

-→absolute_url()
+\rightarrow absolute url()

 return HttpResponseRedirect(cancel_url)

 '''

-Note: The directive shop-dialog-proceed evaluates the returned Javascript expression inside a chained then (...) -handler from the AngularJS promise framework.
-This means that such a function may itself return a new promise, which is resolved by the next then () -handler.
+Note: The directive shop-dialog-proceed evaluates the returned Javascript expression inside a chained then (...)-handler from the AngularJS promise framework.
+This means that such a function may itself return a new promise, which is resolved by the next then ()-handler.